Neuropathy: Maybe it's all connected... Updated 09-19-2022

 Researchers are just beginning to highlight the role of SFN in Sjogren’s.
 SFN is sometimes called SFPN (small fiber polyneuropathy) because it usually impacts a widespread area and a large number of nerves.
 For simplicity, I use the term SFN.
 While most clinicians are familiar with sensory neuropathies, there is little awareness that SFN causes autonomic dysfunction and/or pain in a large subset, probably a majority, of Sjogren’s patients.
-Cardiovascular dysautonomias have been shown to cause or contribute to fatigue, lightheadedness and brain fog in Sjogren’s and other conditions.
+Autonomic disorders of the cardiovascular system such as postural orthostatic tachycardia syndrome (POTS) have been shown to cause or contribute to fatigue, lightheadedness and brain fog in Sjogren’s and other conditions.
 (49, 50, 55)

 In my blog post on 4-11-19, I discussed the leading edge research by Dr. Brent Goodman on Sjogren’s and the autonomic nervous system (33).
 In addition to Dr. Goodman’s lecture, I highly recommend the video lectures by the Harvard neurologist, Dr. Anne Louise Oaklander (SFPN) and her colleague, Dr. Khosro Farhad.
 Dr. Farhad demonstrates that SFPN is the underlying cause of about half of fibromyalgia cases.

 What can be done if you have SFN?
 Doctors Goodman, Oaklander and Farhad discuss testing and treatment in their videos.
 Some conditions have symptomatic treatments and lifestyle interventions that can greatly improve comfort and function.
 Treating the underlying immune system problem is often helpful, but remains challenging due to medication side effects, expense, and inadequate research data.

 Sjogren’s experts and patients sometimes call general systemic features such as fatigue, pain and brain fog “the great unmet need.”
 Many patients state that finding treatments for these life-altering manifestations is their highest priority.
 While fatigue and pain are complex clinical issues, the recent understanding of the role of SFN/dysautonomia should make these topics a high priority for research.